SpenceKonde/megaTinyCore/README.md

 The 1-series parts have an 8-bit DAC which can generate a real analog voltage (note that this provides very low current and can only be used as a voltage reference, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (which cannot be VCC, unfortunately) - select the DAC VREF voltage from the Tools -> DAC Voltage Reference submenu.
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin to set the voltage to be output by the DAC.
 To turn off the DAC output, call digitalWrite() on that pin.

 ### Servo Support (new in 1.0.1)
-A future version of this core will provide a version of the Servo library which will select an appropriate timer (Timer B 0, except on the 3216, 3217, 1617 and 1616, where there is a Timer B 1 available; except on the aforementioned parts, tone cannot be used at the same time as the Servo library).
+This core provides a version of the Servo library which will select an appropriate timer (Timer B 0, except on the 3216, 3217, 1617,  1616 and 1614, where there is a Timer B 1 available; except on the aforementioned parts, tone cannot be used at the same time as the Servo library).

 ### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on RISING, FALLING, CHANGE, or LOW.
 All pins can wake the chip from sleep on CHANGE or LOW.
 Pins marked as ASync Interrupt pins on the pinout chart can be used to wake from sleep on RISING and FALLING edge as well.

 Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
 (A document is planned to describe how to do this)

-### Bootloader Support (not yet implemented)
-When Optiboot is available for the ATmega4809, it will be adapted for these ATtiny parts, and the bootloader added to this core for chips with 8k or more of flash - possibly 4k chips if the bootloader ends up being small enough.

 ### Assembler Listing generation
 Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.